How Often to Roll Out the Piriformis for Chronic Tightness | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Roll once daily, 60–90 seconds per side — twice daily only during active flares
+- &#10003;Roll the piriformis once daily for 60-90 seconds per side; twice daily during active flares is the maximum

 For chronic piriformis tightness, roll it once daily, 60-90 seconds per side.
 If you're in an active flare with referred pain down the leg or difficulty sitting, a second short session in the evening is reasonable.
 More than twice daily irritates the tissue rather than releases it.
 Chronic tightness responds to consistent, moderate pressure over weeks.
 More is not better here.